-Distributed Learning
+Online Learning

-Policy - Distributed Learning - General
+Policy - Online Learning - General

-Distributed learning lets students learn at a distance from their teacher via the Internet or a blend of some classroom instruction.
+Online learning lets students learn at a distance from their teacher via the Internet or a blend of some classroom instruction.
 It offers flexibility and opportunity for students to learn outside of the traditional classroom setting or schedule.
 Students must meet the same standards and follow the same curriculum as in public schools.

-For complete details, including related procedures, please see the current policy online.
+For complete details, including related procedures, please see the current policy linked below: